apache/dubbo-go-samples/README.md

 A collection of runnable Dubbo-go examples covering configuration, registries, observability, interoperability, service mesh, and more.

+Please refer to [HOWTO.md](HOWTO.md) for detailed instructions on running the samples.

 ## What It Contains

 ### Samples